rj00a/evenio/tutorial/ch03_sending_events_from_handlers.md

-# Sending Events From Systems
+# Sending Events From Handlers

 Previously, we've seen how to send events using the [`World::send`] method.
-But to send events from _within_ a system, we'll need to use the [`Sender`] system parameter:
+But to send events from _within_ a handler, we'll need to use the [`Sender`] handler parameter:

 ```rust
 # use evenio::prelude::*;